-Based on my research, I’d suggest buying some oil (here is a link to the kind we bought from Amazon) and using it frequently for composting cardboard.
+You will need to also buy some oil (here is a link to the kind we bought from Amazon) and use it frequently for composting cardboard.
 Shredding thick corrugated cardboard boxes continuously could wear your shredder out.

-Based on our experience, I recommend shredding thinner cardboard to add to your compost pile and keep the thicker cardboard mostly to the recycling bin (I think occasional thick cardboard is fine, but boxes and boxes might be too much).
+Based on our experience, I recommend shredding thinner cardboard to add to your compost pile and keep the thicker cardboard mostly to the recycling bin (I think occasional thick cardboard is fine, but boxes upon boxes might be too much for your shredder).

-Based on my research, there are some precautions to take when composting your junk mail, cardboard, and other paper with printing on it.
+Based on our research, there are some precautions to take when composting your junk mail, cardboard, and other paper with printing on it.

 This is a tricky question but let’s get some of the less convoluted versions of this question out of the way.

 Shredding paper actually degrades its integrity, making it harder to recycle.
-My guess is a micro-cut shredder like the one we recommend makes the paper even less suitable for recycling.
+A micro-cut shredder like the one we recommend makes the paper even less suitable for recycling.

 When paper is placed in landfills, it produces methane, a highly potent greenhouse gas up to 34 times more powerful than carbon dioxide.